Amir1887/Myanmar-Flood/README.md

     REACT_APP_SIGN_IN_REDIRECT_URL=................
     REACT_APP_SIGN_IN_FALLBACK_REDIRECT_URL=................
   ```
-3.Wrap your application in the ClerkProvider:
+3. Wrap your application in the ClerkProvider:
-in my application I put it in root-layout.js but You can put it in index.js
+in my application, I put it in root-layout.js but You can put it in index.js
  ```bash
 import {  Outlet, useNavigate } from 'react-router-dom';
 import { ClerkProvider } from '@clerk/clerk-react';